PhD Candidate · University of Warwick

 About

-I am a PhD candidate in Computer Science at the University of Warwick, supervised by Prof. Guan Yu.
+I am a PhD candidate in Computer Science at the University of Warwick, supervised by Prof. Yu Guan.
 Previously, I completed an MSc in Computer Science at The University of Hong Kong and a BSc in Information and Computing Science, with a minor in Computer Science and Technology.

 Our collaborative paper Doppler Prompting for Stable mmWave-based Human Pose Estimation is accepted to ICML 2026.